Azure/autorest.java/typespec-extension/readme.md

 #### `api-version`

-By default, emitter generates code from the latest api-version in TypeSpec.
+By default, the emitter generates code from the latest api-version in TypeSpec.

 In cases where a service needs to generate code from a previous api-version, set the value to that specific api-version.